French Third Republic: Great Depression

 The world economic crisis known as the Great Depression affected France a bit later than other countries, hitting around 1931.
 While the GDP in the 1920s grew at the very strong rate of 4.43% per year, the 1930s rate fell to only 0.63%.
 In comparison to countries such as the United States, Great Britain, and Germany, the depression was relatively mild: unemployment peaked under 5%, and the fall in production was at most 20% below the 1929 output.
 In addition, there was no banking crisis.

 In 1931 the well-organized veterans movement demanded and received pensions for their wartime service.
 This was funded by a lottery—the first one allowed in France since 1836.
 The lottery immediately became popular, and became a major foundation of the annual budget.
 Although the Great Depression was not yet severe, the lottery appealed to charitable impulses, greed, and respect for veterans.
-These contradictory impulses produced cash that make possible the French welfare state, at the crossroads of philanthropy, market and public sphere.
+These contradictory impulses produced cash that made possible the French welfare state, at the crossroads of philanthropy, market and public sphere.